Chuck Stobart: Toledo

-Stobart was head coach at Toledo for five years years from 1977 to 1981, compiling a 23–30–1 record.
+Stobart was head coach at Toledo for five years from 1977 to 1981, compiling a 23–30–1 record.
 His 1981 Toledo Rockets football team went 9–3, won the Mid-American Conference (MAC) championship, and defeated San Jose State in the 1981 California Bowl.
 He out-polled Mike Kelly and Earle Bruce to win Ohio Coach of the Year honors in December 1981.
 He was inducted into the University of Toledo Sports Hall of Fame in 2012.

 Utah

 In December 1981, he was hired as the head coach at the University of Utah.
 He held that position for three years from 1982 to 1984, compiling a 16–17–1 record.
 In November 1984, Utah announced it was seeking a new football coach and advised that Stobart was free to pursue other options.

 Pittsburgh, Arizona and USC

 In January 1985, the University of Pittsburgh hired Stobart as its offensive coordinator.
 At the end of the 1985 season, Pitt's head coach Foge Fazio was fired.

 Stobart was hired in January 1986 as the offensive coordinator at the University of Arizona.

 In January 1987, Arizona head coach Larry Smith was hired as the head football coach at USC.
 Smith promptly hired Stobart as associate head coach and offensive coordinator at USC.
 Stobart held that position for two years, helping USC to an 8–4 record and 26.8 points per game in 1987 and a 10–2 record and 30.8 points per game in 1988.